jundalisay/mahablist/content/en/history/jagor/ph/chapter-23.md

 But now they are bought direct from the producers, who thus obtain better prices in consequence of the abolition of the high brokerages.
 To this and to the energy of the foreign merchants, under favourable circumstances, is the gradual improvement of agriculture principally to be ascribed.

 Yloílo is the most important of the newly opened ports, being the central point of the Bisayan group, and situated in one of the most thickly populated and industrious provinces.

 N. Loney estimates the export of goods woven from the fibre of the pine, from Yloílo and the neighbouring provinces, at about one million dollars annually.

 The harbour is excellent, being completely protected by an island which lies immediately before it.
-At high tide there is about twelve feet of water close in shore for vessels to lie in.
+At high tide there is about 12 feet of water close in shore for vessels to lie in.
 On account of the bar, however, ships of a deeper draught than this are obliged to complete their loading outside.

 Before the new harbours were opened, all the provinces were compelled to bring their products intended for exportation to Manila, as to receive from the same place their foreign imports.

 The cost of which therefore was greatly increased through the extra expenses incurred by the double voyage, reloading, brokerage, and wharfage charges.

 According to N. Loney, this shows how profitable the opening of Iloílo has been to the provinces immediately adjoining—Panáy and Negrós, even just after a few years.